Wednesday, February 5, 2025

 He sighs, “Yes, but that happens when you try to wear someone else's clothes."

-"What are saying?”
+"What do you mean?"
 My voice fills with frustration.
 “You gave me these clothes."

 He tilts his head.
 "Did I?"

 He laughs.
-"Yes, I love the top too, but those pants are way too big for you little girl.
-You’ve been tripping over them since you put them on.”
+"Yes, I know you do, but the rest of them are way too big for you little girl.
+You’ve been tripping over the hem of those pants since you put them on.”

 "So..."
-He holds out his palms. “why don't you just wear your own clothes?"
+He holds out his palms.
+"I think its time for you to put back on your own clothes?"

 I am weeping.